improve-ai/tracker-trainer/README.md

 # Install the dependencies from package.json
 npm install

+# Deploy the s3 buckets and other service resources to us-east-2
+cd resources ; serverless deploy --stage dev ; cd ..

-# Deploy the service to a new dev stage
+# Deploy the service to a new dev stage in us-east-2
 serverless deploy --stage dev

+The output of the deployment will list the lambda endpoints for /choose, /using, and /track.

+Once the deployment is complete, you'll need to create a Usage Plan and API keys using AWS API Gateway.
+You can also specify API keys in the serverless.yml, but this is not recommended for production.

+# /choose

+# /using

+# /rewards

 # Reducing Training Delay
 Factors that influence the time it takes new data to be deployed to a live model: